rsleiberin/janus/backend/db/README.md

 ## Future Improvements
 - **Support for other databases**: The current implementation uses SQLite for simplicity and development.
 Future plans involve migrating to more robust systems like PostgreSQL or MySQL, as outlined in the [future issues](#).
 - **Data seeding**: We'll enhance the seeding script to populate the database with more comprehensive data for testing and development.

----

-## Testing the Database
-Database-related tests should be written to ensure that the schema is properly created and that the database performs as expected.
-Tests should be added to the `tests` folder, specifically for database queries and functionality.

----